Memphis Chicks (Southern League): Kansas City Royals (1984–1994)

 In 1983, team owner Avron Fogelman, purchased a 49 percent interest in the Kansas City Royals.
 Majority owner Ewing Kauffman then chose to move Kansas City's Double-A affiliation to Memphis for 1984.

 On July 2, 1986, Mitch McKelvey no-hit the Columbus Astros in a 16–0 Memphis win at Tim McCarver Stadium.
 The Chicks struggled through their first four years in the Royals system, not posting their first winning record until 1987.
 Prior to the 1988 season, Fogelman sold the team to Craig Stein, who also owned the Double-A Reading Phillies of the Eastern League, for an undisclosed price.
 Memphis won the second half title in 1988, but lost the division championship to the Chattanooga Lookouts, 3–1.
 Outfielder Matt Winters was selected as the 1988 Southern League MVP.
 The team experienced a franchise-low 59–84 (.413) record in 1989.
 Left fielder Harvey Pulliam was voted the MVP of the 1989 Southern League All-Star Game.
 After the season, the team changed hands again as Stein sold the franchise to businessmen Mike Nicklous, Richard Addeo, and Alan Bernikow for over $3 million.
 It was Nicklous' intention to purchase and relocate a Triple-A team to Memphis.

 The Chicks rebounded in 1990, by winning the first half of the season and beating the Birmingham Barons, 3–1, to win the Western Division title.
 In the best-of-five finals, Memphis won their only Southern League championship by defeating the Orlando Sun Rays, 3–2.
 First baseman Jeff Conine was voted the 1990 Southern League MVP.
 On July 12, 1993, Memphis hosted the Double-A All-Star Game.
 A team of National League-affiliated All-Stars defeated a team of American League affiliates, 12–7, with 6,335 people in attendance.
 Chicks right fielder Les Norman was selected as the game's Southern League MVP.
+During the All-Star break, team president David Hersh announced that NBC broadcaster Bob Costas had joined the Chicks' ownership group, Professional Sports Entertainment of Tennessee, Inc, which consisted of other limited partners including film director Ron Howard, television talk show host Maury Povich, former major league catcher and baseball broadcaster Tim McCarver, and United States House of Representatives member Steve Cohen.
 On August 8, Rodney Myers pitched a no-hitter against the Knoxville Smokies in a 3–0 Memphis win.
 The final four years of the Kansas City affiliation were reminiscent of the first four with only one winning season in their final year of partnership in 1994.
 Over the 11-year affiliation, the longest in franchise history, Memphis had a 759–814 record.
 Through all 17 years of play, the team was 1,203–1,235.